-9. Remove the hex head cap screws (27), bearing housings (12) gaskets (14) and shims (13) from both sides of the pump.
+8. Remove the hex head cap screws (27), bearing housings (12) o-ring (29) and shims (13) from both sides of the pump.
 Count and record the shims on each side to facilitate assembly.
 The gaskets (14) may adhere to the power frame surface and can be left in place if they are not damaged.
+It is recommended that the o-rings be replaced.
 The bearing cones (23) will remain in the bearing housing.

-10. To remove the crankshaft on AL0918BCD models work the crankshaft to the left when viewing from the rear opening of the power frame.
-The throws or journals may have to be rotated as the crank is removed to clear the connecting rods.
+9. To remove the crankshaft (2) on AL1122 models work the crankshaft (2) to the left when viewing from the rear opening of the power frame.
+The throws or journals may have to be rotated as the crank is removed to clear the connecting rods (4).
 Slip the crankshaft end on the right out the back of the power frame and remove.
-The crankshaft should be handled carefully to prevent the critical bearing surfaces from being scratched or damaged.
+The crankshaft (2) should be handled carefully to prevent the critical bearing surfaces from being scratched or damaged.

-11. Bearing cups (24) may be removed from the crankshaft.
+- 10. Bearing cups (24) may be removed from the crankshaft.
 Bearing cones (23) can be removed from the bearing housing using a puller if a sufficient lip is available for the puller arms to grab.
 An alternate procedure involves running a weld bead around the inside surface of the cup.
 When cool, this will reduce the interference between the cup and bearing housing enough to free the cup.
-If either the cup or cone is replaced, the corresponding cup or cone should be replaced as they are a matched set.
-Tool PPAM A000401000 can be purchased to press bearing cones (23) into bearing housing.

-12. Pull the connecting rod/crosshead assemblies (7) from the power frame.
-Mark each connecting rod and crosshead assembly to ensure they are reassembled into the same bore from which they were removed.
+If either the cup or cone is replaced, the corresponding cup or cone should be replaced as they are a matched set. - 11.
+Pull the connecting rod (4) /crosshead assemblies (7) from the power frame.
+Mark each connecting rod (4) and crosshead assembly (7) to ensure they are reassembled into the same bore from which they were removed.